 What makes it successful: Proven’s goal is to help businesses hire better and faster.
 This page targets restaurants with a simple design, strong CTA, and thoughtful use of color to draw the eye where it needs to go.

-See more examples of successful landing pages and their results here.
+See more examples of successful landing pages and case study results here.

 The takeaway